 For many victims of asbestos exposure and their family members, the important thing now is raising public awareness of asbestos risks and standing up to the companies that exposed their employees to avoidable dangers.
 It is for this reason that many choose to pursue justice.

-Sokolove Law has nearly 40 years of experience working in cases like these, helping families get the justice they deserve for their loved ones’ unnecessary suffering.
+Sokolove Law has more than 40 years of experience working in cases like these, helping families get the justice they deserve for their loved ones’ unnecessary suffering.
 If you worked or lived with a cabinetmaker who developed mesothelioma or another asbestos-related disease, you have a limited amount of time to seek compensation.
 Contact us today for a free legal consultation to see if we can help you.